python4aerospace/Flight-Mechanics/README.md

 # Flight-Mechanics
-This report aims to anaylize the flight characteristics of a Cessna 680 citation sovereign
+This report aims to anaylize the flight characteristics of a Cessna 680 citation sovereign.
+Watch the video series: